Updated : 25/11/2016

 A trader is not permitted to charge you for these services unless you explicitly opted for them.
 Using a pre-ticked box on the trader's website does not constitute such consent and you would be entitled to reimbursement of any payment which has been collected in such a way.

-As EU national you cannot be charged a higher price when buying products or services because of your nationality or country of residence.
+As an EU national you can't be charged a higher price when buying products or services because of your nationality or country of residence.

 Some price differences can however be justified, if they are based on objective criteria other than nationality.

 Bart, from the Netherlands, visits his friend in Germany and goes to a swimming pool.
 He is charged a higher price than local residents, and wonders if this is unlawful price discrimination.